Mood & Emotions

 Botanicals and Supplements

 Botanical and dietary supplements use must be discussed with your primary care or integrative medicine trained provider as these may interfere with cancer treatment (chemotherapy or radiation therapy) or other medications you are taking.
 Exploring the use of these with your provider is worthwhile, as they may be useful additions to your care.
-Teas are generally safe and can be a soothing way to mange anxiety and improve sleep.
-Chamomille, lemon balm, valerian, passion flower, and magnolia have all been shown to have soothing properties and can be found in tea form.
-Some companies sell soothing or "sleepy time" teas that contain a mixtures of these herbs.
-Please note that supplements need to be examined before purchase for Good Manufacturing Process authentication to assure that they are free of contaminants, contain the correct genus and phylum of the plant, and have correct dosing.
+Teas are generally safe and can be a soothing way to manage anxiety and improve sleep.
+Chamomille, lemon balm, valerian, passionflower, and magnolia have all been shown to have soothing properties and can be found in tea form.
+Some companies sell soothing or "sleepy time" teas that contain a mixture of these herbs.
+It’s important to purchase supplements from a reputable company that adheres to Good Manufacturing Practices to ensure the product is free of contaminants and contains the correct herb and dosage.

 Communing with Nature

-Spending time in nature has been shown to provide a number of benefits.
-These include connection to something larger than ourselves and stepping away from our daily stress.
+Spending time in nature has been shown to provide several benefits.
+These include connection to something larger than us and stepping away from our daily stress.
 Fresh air, sun, and the beauty of nature is good for the spirit and the body.
 Time in nature has been found to improve sleep, elevate mood, activate the immune system, and decrease pain.
 You might use your time in nature as an opportunity to practice contemplation or mindfulness, or as a chance to get some gentle physical activity.
-Alternately, just sitting outdoors, listening to the various sounds of nature such as birds or the wind, and feeling the elements such as the warm sun or a light breeze, can be comforting and nurturing.
-Make time everyday to be outdoors if you can, and if you can't, be sure to open windows to bring natural light into your room.
+Most people find that even just sitting outdoors, listening to the various sounds of nature such as birds or the wind, and feeling the elements such as the warm sun or a light breeze, can be comforting and nurturing.
+Make time every day to be outdoors if you can, and if you can't, be sure to open windows to bring natural light into your room.
 Natural light has many benefits, including improving natural sleep by increasing your body's melatonin levels.

 Counseling

 There are many types of therapy that can be useful along the cancer journey.
-Cognitive Behavioral Therapy (CBT) is a "problem-focused" and "action-oriented" form of therapy that helps to identify thought distortions which results in anxious or depressed behaviors.
-Acceptance and Commitment Therapy (ACT) uses mindfulness philosophy to help you just notice, accept and embrace all of your emotions, including the negative ones.
+Cognitive Behavioral Therapy (CBT) is a "problem-focused" and "action-oriented" form of counseling that helps to identify thought distortions which results in anxious or depressed behaviors.
+Acceptance and Commitment Therapy (ACT) uses mindfulness philosophies to help you just notice, accept, and embrace all of your emotions, including the negative ones.
 Cognitive-Based Compassion Therapy (CBCT) is a practice of increasing compassion for yourself and others through the development of a contemplative practice.

 Therapy is not generally a one-size-fits-all approach.
 It can take time to find the right therapist or right approach to therapy, but it is worth the effort.
 Many studies have confirmed that therapy or counseling, used by itself, or in combination with medications or other treatments, can reduce symptoms of depression and anxiety.
 A trusted therapist should have at least a Mater's level of training/education.